vivek1424/Conversify-chat/README.md

 # Conversify-chat
-This is a chat-application which provides the utility to make a conversation with your buddy, based on MERN stack,
+This is a chat-application which provides the utility to make a conversation with your buddy, based on MERN stack.